 I use the recurring annual task method (from above) to make sure I file federal and state taxes on time too, but there are a few more tasks involved.

 I set the annual tasks to show up in January for annual filing.
-The first task tells me to order TurboTax and be on the lookout for 1099s & other tax documents.
+The first task tells me to order TurboTax (here is my referral link for that) and be on the lookout for 1099s & other tax documents.
 The next tasks tell me to start working on Federal taxes at the beginning of February, to order fresh printer ink, and to buy paper.
 (Because I still print my copy in addition to saving a pdf.)
 Then I add weekly tasks to actually work on the federal taxes until they are done, another task to do state taxes (which don’t take long), and a final task to make sure I either sign and file them all & pay (or file an extension & pay) a few days before the deadline.

 I also have quarterly tasks in there for estimated taxes.
 I don’t normally file estimated taxes, but I do need to make sure we’re still having enough withheld from my husband’s job that I don’t need to file quarterly for my business.